Founded in 1999, Stirring is one of the oldest continuously publishing journals on the internet.

 last sapphire blue— but duality begins at birth.
 We believe

-I tell her.
+in possibility, I tell her.
 We believe we don’t know.

 I ride the line between honesty and security.
 I close